 Is there minimum gear I need to take?
 Yes.

-- water bottles/bladders – enough to carry 2 liters of water at all times
+water bottles/bladders – enough to carry 2 litres of water at all times

 Good to have in a drop bag at start/finish and/or TW with extra warm clothes, spare socks, water proof trousers, special foods/drinks…

-- Train your body to eat and drink as you run.
-Even if you are only going for a 30min run have a slice of bread or a musliebar as you start and have another mouthfull mid way through (lollies/banana/biscutes/crackers/pie…) you will need to eat about every 30mins during an endurance event and after the first few hours nothing tastes good so get used to variety.
+Train your body to eat and drink as you run.
+Even if you are only going for a 30min run have a slice of bread or a muselie bar as you start and have another mouthful mid way through (lollies/banana/biscuits/crackers/pie…) you will need to eat about every 30mins during an endurance event and after the first few hours nothing tastes good so get used to variety.
 Practice drinking water and electrolites in your training also.

-- Go wild.
+Go wild.
 About once a month go for a full day ‘tramp’ in the mountains.
-Best to go with a freind and take all the ‘minimum gear’ listed above.
+Best to go with a friend and take all the ‘minimum gear’ listed above.
 Walk the up and the steep down otherwise try to gently jog as much as you can.